CosmeValera/ReactProjects/second-react-app/README.md

-My first React App.
+My Second React App.
 To execute it, clone the code, install the dependencies and execute:
 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.